 These members won't want to come off as anti-labor in the negotiations.

 ADVICE FOR 2018 GOVERNOR CANDIDATES?

-Batt: What's your advice to any candidate looking to challenge Kim Reynolds for Governor in 2018 (like Ron Corbett) or Dems in the middle of a legislative session already peering ahead to a primary for Governor in 15 months?
+Batt: What's your advice to any candidate looking to challenge Kim Reynolds for Governor in 2018 (like Ron Corbett) or Democrats in the middle of a legislative session already peering ahead to a primary for Governor in 15 months?

 Yepsen: Raise money.